All Episodes

 And just one example, so I told you we'd get back to this NVIDIA.

-So by June uh of this year, NVIDIA alone had already accounted for 34.5% of all of the SP 500's gains for all of 2025.
+So by June of this year, NVIDIA alone had already accounted for 34.5% of all of the SP 500's gains for all of 2025.

 And I think concentrating all of that in such a small industry, it's kind of like the tech bubble that we had.

-Whenever those kind of overvaluations and people investing a lot of money just to try to get in on the right company at the right time, you pay way too much.
+There was so much that was writing on tech whenever those kind of overvaluations and people investing a lot of money just to try to get in on the right company at the right time.

 And it seems like investors are seeing this and going, okay, I know AI is a thing and it's happening and it's going to change the world in a lot of different ways.